How to draft comfortable reusable sanitary pad pattern

 Cut the pattern out.

-Great, now you have a complete pattern and on my next blog post you can read how to sew it together!
+Great, now you have a complete pattern and on my next blog post you can read how to sew a reusable sanitary pad or delve deeper and explore the best fabrics for cloth menstrual pads.

 Leave a Comment